 A few days ago the Netflix Forum was held in Mexico City; In this meeting, the talk was organized: "Mexican Stories, Global Audiences", where creatives such as Verónica Velasco participated, who has been behind projects such as "Ingobernable" for the streaming platform; also present was Manolo Caro who enjoys the success of "La Casa de las Flores"; the previous ones were joined by José Manuel Cravioto from "Diablero" and the producer Billy Rovzar from "Monarca", who met to talk about the impact their stories have had on foreign markets.

 In the talk moderated by Francisco Ramos, vice president of International Originales for Latin America and Spain, it was highlighted that "Diablero" has been a success in Brazil and France, while "The house of flowers" had an excellent reception in Spain and that is why decided to shoot the second season in that European country.
-Likewise, the creatives came to the conclusion that "Ingobernable" or soon "Monarca" have very much tattooed Mexico in the way their plots tell.
+Likewise, the creatives concluded that "Ingobernable" or soon "Monarca" have very much tattooed Mexico in the way their plots tell.

-"There is a before and after Netflix, whose arrival did make a change regarding audiovisual entertainment; caused a tsunami in that area, see what one wants to see without interruptions, broke barriers of time, space, the way in which we imposed the content on traditional television, "said Veronica, who notes that no doubt the creators of the platform understood the moment they were living and that they anticipated and transformed the audiovisual creative industry forever.
+"There is a before and after Netflix, whose arrival did make a change regarding audiovisual entertainment; caused a tsunami in that area, see what one wants to see without interruptions, broke barriers of time, space, how we imposed the content on traditional television, "said Veronica, who notes that no doubt the creators of the platform understood the moment they were living and that they anticipated and transformed the audiovisual creative industry forever.

 During the talk it was said that while there is no formula for success, what has worked is that very specific stories, very determined at one point, that would seem very local, are the ones that impact the most.
 Billy Rovzar gave the example that it is not the same to say that you want to talk about organized crime in a plot that in a specific colony, a specific street, with very particular characters, organized crime moves them and governs them.